ToolJet/ToolJet/docs/docs/widgets/number-input.md

 ### Border color

 Change the border color number-input component by entering the Hex color code or choosing a color of your choice from the color picker.

+### Background color

+Change the background color of the number-input component by entering the Hex color code or choosing a color of your choice from the color picker.

 ### Text color